 CyberGhost is an ideal VPN for beginner users as it’s easy to set up and doesn’t come with a ton of embedded security options.
 Prices are within mid-range so it won’t burn a hole in your wallet, either.

-There’s a decent selection of servers with over 850 of them in 27 countries.
+There’s a decent selection of servers with over 3,674 of them in 59 countries.
 The company’s website says new locations are being added constantly.
-At the moment there isn’t an option to connect to Indonesia, but nearby locations such as Singapore and Japan should be adequate.
+There are 8 servers to chose from in Indonesia, and a few more at nearby locations such as Singapore and Japan.

 Apps are available for both Android and iOS as well as desktop support for Windows and MacOS.

 The service isn’t able to unblock content on US Netflix but does work on BBC iPlayer.